jss367/jss367.github.io/_posts/2020-01-30-Jupyter-Environments-and-Kernels.md

 `python2  python3`

 Two kernels.
-You have one for python 2 and one for python 3

-When you look inside
+You have one for python 2 and one for python 3.
+When you look inside...

 `cat python3/kernel.json`